 This effect is physically realized in certain semiconductor materials - for example, monocrystalline silicon, polycrystalline silicon, amorphous silicon, cadmium telluride, and copper indium gallium selenide/sulfide and some others, all of which can be potentially used for making the PV cells.

-Watch These Videos as intro to PV cell technology and photovoltaic effect
+Watch This Video as an introduction to PV cell technology and the photovoltaic effect.

 This first short video (2 min) provides an animated illustration of the photovoltaic effect:

 Next, let us gather some more details on the structure, functions, parameters of the photovoltaic materials.